CharlesRHouston/dysarthria-project/README.md

 ### Running inference on the fine-tuned models

-The [source code](https://deepspeech.readthedocs.io/en/r0.9/Python-Examples.html#py-api-example) for running inference using Deep Speech was used as a starting point.
+The [source code](https://deepspeech.readthedocs.io/en/r0.9/Python-Examples.html#py-api-example) for running inference using Deep Speech was used as a starting point for the *inference.py* scripts in the "deep-speech" folder.
 It was modified to calculate the word error rate (WER) and character error rate (CER) for all examples from the csv files created by *splits.py*.
 It also stratified results by intelligibility level and speaker.
 This was coded up separately for the control and dysarthric data.

 ### Freezing layers